INFO-201-Fall-2023/final-project-repositories-chingc28/README.md

 # Data
 Dataset 1: [Wine Reviews (Kaggle)](https://www.kaggle.com/datasets/zynicide/wine-reviews)

-How was it collected or generated?
+- How was it collected or generated?
 By a user ZACKTHOUTT.
-The data is created by scraping the data off https://www.winemag.com/?s=&drink_type=wine and presenting it in a table.
+The data is created by scraping the data off [Wine Magazine](https://www.winemag.com/?s=&drink_type=wine) and presenting it in a table.
-How many observations (rows) are in your data?
-150,000 rows How many features (columns) are in the data?
-10 columns
+- Total **rows** in data: 150,000 rows
+- Total **columns** in data: 10 columns

 Dataset 2: [Wine Rating and Price(Kaggle)](https://www.kaggle.com/datasets/budnyak/wine-rating-and-price)
-How was it collected?
-User scraped data from Vivino.com with wine in the categories Red, White, Rose, and Sparkling How many observations (rows) are in your data?
-Combined about 13,000 rows How many features (columns) are in the data?
-8 columns
+- How was it collected?
+User scraped data from Vivino.com with wine in the categories Red, White, Rose, and Sparkling
+- Total **rows** in data: Combined about 13,000 rows
+- Total **columns** in data: 8 columns

 # Background Research/Inspiration: